Vikky Alexander: Selected exhibitions

+Selected public collections

+Institutional collections of her work can be found in the Los Angeles Museum of Contemporary Art, the International Center of Photography in New York City, the National Gallery of Canada in Ottawa, and at the Deste Foundation, Athens.
+Alexander is represented by Trépanier Baer Gallery, Calgary, Wilding Cran, Los Angeles, Cooper Cole, Toronto, and Downs & Ross, New York.

 Press

 The Vancouver School artist and writer, Ian Wallace relates her work to "an expression of the imaginary, wherein fantasies of hope and utopia are acted out in the daydreams that call reality into question.
 These are collective fantasies and are linked to popular taste for images that transcend the everyday.
 The images of extreme beauty, which are ubiquitous in commodity culture, function as a cult of escape from the everyday.
 While the aspiration of much conceptual art has been to present critical images that contradict and shatter these fantasies with the force of reality, Vikky Alexander’s work projects the raw indulgence that exists on the inside of these fantasies, heightening our apprehension and anxieties of them from within."